(No ratings)

 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Justin Harris Barad, MD graduated from University of California, Los Angeles (UCLA), David Geffen School of Medicine in 2010.
+Dr. Justin H. Barad, MD graduated from University of California, Los Angeles (UCLA), David Geffen School of Medicine in 2010.
 He completed residency at University of California, Los Angeles (UCLA) Affiliated Hospitals.
 He has a state license in California.

 Medical School: University of California, Los Angeles (UCLA), David Geffen School of Medicine (2010)